murchie85/GCP-Associate-Cloud-Engineer/README.md

 this is why if outage you may not be able to delete, stop , start but it will still be fine.

+**metadata service**

+The VM communicates with metadata service on the host machine (all VMs will look at metadataservice)
+It grabs what it needs to get started.
+SSH keys has a watch on the service to get the keys from metadata OSBoot and startupscripts get info from metadata too.

+**syslog** and **stackdriver**

+os info
+Stackdriver will forward these logs.
+Stackdriver will also forward logs the hypervisor can't see such as memory and other metrics.